ae-dschorsaanjo/picilang/picilang.md

 The basic sentence structure is SVO (subject-verb-object), where the subject and object are always noun phrases, the predicate is always a verb phrase.
 Because the objects has to be noun phrases, sentences like "noun is adjective" are structured like "adjective noun is", e.g. _It is two._ would be _to na sa_ (literary "two it is").
 "Noun is noun" sentences are not affected and the previous "noun is adjective" sentence can be phrased as "noun is 'an adjective one'" using the "blank noun" _li_, for example _na sa to li_ (it is two things) instead of _to na sa_.

 Phrases are head-final (the modifiers precede the head).
-Modifier phrases are impossible.
+Modifier phrases are impossible; use compound modifier words instead.

 Conjunctions are used to connect two phrases or sentences together.
 Joined sentences are separated by a comma.
 When multiple phrases are joined by conjunctions, the conjunction has to be said every time (e.g. `ni ko ti ko na`, not `ni, ti ko na`).